-Like the skilled boxer he is, Justin Trudeau fought an unexpected high-stamina comeback from third place to victory in what will be remembered as an historic federal election.
+Like the skilled boxer that he is, Justin Trudeau fought an unexpected high-stamina comeback from third place to victory in what will be remembered as a historic federal election.

 The former drama teacher will restore the Liberals to power with much the same Trudeau-mania that his father, Pierre, brought to Canada in 1968.
 Liberal campaign stops in 2015, tepid at the summer start of the election —the longest in a century— grew to become rock-concert-like affairs.